dmsergeev/dmsergeev.github.io/_posts/2018-06-23-A-Transaction-Gone-Rogue.md

 In the morning we started getting reports of customers getting duplicate numbers from the service.
 Impossible.
 The service is super simple, not to mention that it has been tested numerous times by multiple developers and a QA engineer.

 We tried reproducing the issue in a qa environment with no success.
-It was working perfectly fine, and seemingly no way for the old numbers to ever be returned again.
+It was working perfectly fine, and seemingly there was no way for the old numbers to ever be returned again.

 I decided to look at the database stats.
 What I saw was an open connection with an idling transaction that was used by the application and Spring Boot db health checks.